 Tim is responsible for keeping us organised.
 Tim says he particularly enjoys being “shelled” on the fast Tuesday route on a summer evening, and also enjoys mountainbiking and cyclocross.
 He has the (unofficial) club award for best helmet hair.

-Katherine organises our intro rides.
+Gary organises our intro rides.
 (What’s an intro ride?
 Check out our club rides page).
-She loves a sunny Sunday club ride, and even better when she gets to welcome new faces to the world of club cycling.

 Ewan Johnston (he / him)